YingjieQiao/Mine-Sweeping-Game/README.md

 ### TODO

-1. UI:

 Framework done.
 To polish up after everything (this is important. you dont want the prof say you just copy starter code for your UI)

-2. Minesweep:

-positions of boxes. **the space expansion algo, how many left around each mine**
+"Easy" expansion algo done.
+Do for "Medium" and "Hard" first.
+Do "Customize" last.

+smaller gird board to give space for 1) timer 2) the happy smiling face??
+3) number of mines left

 quit to menu in the middle

-3. sm, reorg code:

-figure out how to incorporate sm class into it
+figure out how to incorporate sm class into it (very important, bonus mark)

-create a method class contain all the `change to xxx` functions, etc (don't repeat code)
+create a method class contain all the `change to xxx` functions, etc (don't repeat code) (try to do it)

 ### ref